Jony Ive's 15 most iconic Apple products and designs

 iBook G4 (2000)

 After the audaciousness of the iBook G3, Ive returned to a more traditional laptop design with the iBook G4.
-It ditched the bright colors for a solid-white polycarbonate shell and thought boxier than its predecessor, the rounded corners kept it from being a brick.
+It ditched the bright colors for a solid-white polycarbonate shell and, though boxier than its predecessor, the rounded corners kept it from being a brick.

 iPod (2001)